 electronically using your bank’s online bill pay system;

-payment can be automatically withdrawn (ACH payment) from a customer’s checking or savings bank account.
-The ACH Request form can be obtained online or in the Business Office.;
+payment can be automatically withdrawn (Preauthorized Payment deduction) from customer’s checking or savings bank account.
+The PP Request form can be obtained online or in the Business Office.;

-pay any time, with your Visa or MasterCard credit/debit card - visit www.putnampsd.com and click on pay bill.
+pay any time, with your Visa, MasterCard, Discover, or American Express credit/debit card - visit www.putnampsd.com and click on pay bill.
 Visit our payment gateway and make your payment;

 by mail with a check or money order;